Public Art on Site

 Milan J. Kralik

 Our first sculpture acquisition through this program was the stainless steel work by Milan J. Kralik, Jr. of Quakertown, titled Solar Wings.
-Located at the campus entrance, the work encompassed the concept of entering a place of learning, where students are safe to achieve, question, and explore.
+Located at the entrance to the Gaige Building, the work encompassed the concept of entering a place of learning, where students are safe to achieve, question, and explore.

-Later, new works were added, including two pieces, both of welded steel rods, by Robert Koch: one a series of Three Spheres located at the Thun Library purchased by Irv and Lois Cohen for the campus and another titled Waterfall, sited at our residence halls, donated by the artist.
+Later, new works were added, including two pieces, both of welded steel rods, by Robert Koch: one a series of Three Spheres located at the Thun Library purchased by Mr. and Mrs. Irv Cohen for the campus.

 Three Spheres (two shown)